About the EPIC Model

 Most sustainability and quality of life issues play out for people at the community or city level, so overcoming the gap between knowledge and practice is key for effective and innovative city operation that meets community quality of life goals.
 Issues of sustainability, resiliency, affordable housing, access to social services, building supportive social networks, integrating historically disenfranchised voices into public decision making, sustaining a viable local economy, providing clean air and water, maintaining public safety, and pursuing a series of other livability goals are all within the domain of local government.
 The trick has been in finding a way to systematically match city needs with university capacity in ways that benefit all parties, work within administrative structures, and at a scale that can have lasting and sustainable impacts for all involved.

-That is the EPIC Framework.
+That is the EPIC Model.